xGlobalShock/GS-Control-Center/README.md

-# GS Control Center
+# GS Center

 **Set up your gaming or streaming PC in minutes — not hours.**

-**GS Control Center** is a powerful desktop utility designed for **gamers, streamers, and PC enthusiasts**.
+**GS Center** is a powerful desktop utility designed for **gamers, streamers, and PC enthusiasts**.
 It helps you quickly configure fresh Windows installations, improve performance, monitor system health, and troubleshoot issues — all from a single application.

 Whether you're setting up a **new gaming rig**, optimizing your **streaming setup**, or simply keeping your PC running smoothly, GS Control Center provides the tools you need.